queicherius/abc-environment/README.md

 ## Install

-> This module only works with Node v6+ and npm v3+, which are the current LTS versions.
+> This module only works with Node v6+ and npm v3+ (or [yarn](https://github.com/yarnpkg/yarn)), which are the current LTS versions.
 Please make sure you are running the right versions via `node -v && npm -v` and update if needed.

 ```bash
 # Install the module